-However, behind this nice unification provided by the notion of the level 2.5, there are nevertheless very important qualitative differences between the meaning of the level 2.5 for diffusion processes on one hand, and the meaning of the level 2.5 for Markov chains either in discrete-time or in continuous-time on the other hand, as recalled in detail in section \ref{sec_motivation} in order to better explain the motivations of the present work.
-Since our goal is to understand these differences, we will consider two types of random walks converging towards a given diffusion process in dimension $d$ involving arbitrary space-dependent forces and diffusion coefficients, namely (i) continuous-time random walks on the regular lattice of spacing $b$ ; (ii) discrete-time random walks in continuous space with a small time-step $\tau$.
-We will then analyze what happens precisely to their level 2.5 and to their trajectory observables in the diffusion limit $b \to 0$ and $\tau \to 0$ respectively.
-For clarity, the present paper is divided into two separate parts :
+However, behind the nice unification provided by the notion of the level 2.5 recalled above, there are nevertheless very important qualitative differences between the meaning of the level 2.5 for diffusion processes on one hand and the meaning of the level 2.5 for Markov chains either in discrete-time or in continuous-time on the other hand : these differneces are recalled in detail in section \ref{sec_motivation} in order to better explain the motivations of the present work.

+Since our goal is to understand these differences, we will consider two types of random walks converging towards a given diffusion process in dimension $d$ involving arbitrary space-dependent forces and diffusion coefficients, namely :